tilburgsciencehub/website/content/tutorials/code-like-a-pro/github-copilot/github-copilot.md

 {{% tip %}}

-The simpler the instructions, the better for your output, as Copilot is a new introduction in RStudio and constantly being trained.
-Moreover, to keep Copilot going, press the tab key on its previous suggestions to get more commands.
+To get the best output from Copilot, it's important to keep your instructions simple.
+Remember, Copilot is still a new feature in RStudio and is continuously learning.
+Additionally, if you want to maintain Copilot's momentum, just press the tab key on its previous suggestions to bring up more commands.

 {{% /tip %}}